joe-dorward/samples/2022_Publicis_Sapient/react_native/getting_started_with_react_native_macos.md

 ## Objectives
 By the end of this process you will have:
-* Create the React Native 'AwesomeProject' demonstration application
+* Created the React Native 'AwesomeProject' demonstration application
 * Run the React Native 'AwesomeProject' demonstration application
 * Confirmed the version of React Native that you are using